GlobalsDB/Challenges/2/antoshalee/README.txt

 Key features:
 An object-globals mapping framework was developed for saving and loading data.
 Objects should inherit from Persistent class to use it.
 All data is stored in global ObjectClassName+”D”, indices ObjectClassName+ “I”
-Framework maintain indices for better search mechanism.
-(And was made workaround for long text subscript (> 512 symbols) Graphic data presentation - a statisitics page (using index for better performance).
+Framework maintain indices for better search mechanism (using intersection of indices and searching by range) (And was made workaround for long text subscript (> 512 symbols) Graphic data presentation - a statisitics page (using index for better performance).